 If you love a pulse-pounding thriller, then Deon Meyer needs to be your next read.
 Fast-paced and engaging, Meyer’s crime fiction and thriller novels have an extra layer of gritty realism thanks to their basis in contemporary social issues affecting his homeland of South Africa.
 His stories have a universal appeal in spite of their regionalism, and have been translated into more than 20 languages from their original Afrikaans.

 Not one to limit himself to a single medium, Meyer has also written screenplays, and several of his books have been optioned for film and television.
 He is also the creator of the TV series Trackers—adapted from his novel of the same name—which features the investigation of crimes committed in Cape Town, South Africa.
 Of Meyer’s many novels, six star South African detective Benny Griessel, while several others also feature beloved recurring characters.

-Steeped in complex issues like corruption and the long-lasting effects of apartheid, Deon Meyer’s stories cannot be beat.
-Browse The Last Hunt and our other top picks below to discover your new favorite thriller author.
+Steeped in complex issues like corruption and the long-lasting effects of apartheid, Deon Meyer’s stories cannot be beaten.
+Browse The Dark Flood and our other top picks below to discover your new favorite thriller author.

 Benny Griessel and Vaughn Cupido are assigned to investigate the disappearances of a university student and a computer programmer, but they quickly hit a dead end.
 Soon though, a series of alarming events alert them to the absence of certain police weapons—a potentially devastating loss.
 Woven in with Griessel and Cupido's search are the struggles of real estate agent Sandra Steenberg.
 Due to corruption at the state level, the real estate market has crashed—escalating her family's financial duress.
 As the book hurtles toward its heart-pounding solution, the ramifications of corruption and greed become impossible to escape.